python/typed_ast/README.md

 comments and are independent of the version of Python under which they are run.
-The `typed_ast` parsers produce the standard Python AST (plus type comments), and are both fast and correct, as they are based on the CPython 2.7 and 3.7 parsers.  `typed_ast` runs on CPython 3.6-3.10 on Linux, OS X and Windows, although starting with Python 3.8, we recommend to use the native `ast` parser (see below).
+The `typed_ast` parsers produce the standard Python AST (plus type comments), and are both fast and correct, as they are based on the CPython 2.7 and 3.7 parsers.  `typed_ast` runs on CPython 3.6-3.10 on Linux, OS X and Windows.

+**Note:** Starting with Python 3.8, we recommend to use the native `ast` parser (see below).

 ## Development Philosophy